jordymeow/ai-engine/readme.txt

 * Train your AI to make it better at specific tasks
 * Quickly brainstorm new titles and excerpts for your posts
 * Quickly write the WooCommerce product fields (description, short description, etc)
+* Speech-to-Text with Whisper API
+* Embeddings to add more context to your chatbot based on your data
 * Keep track of your OpenAI usage with built-in statistics
 * Internal API for you to play with
 * Upcoming features are already in the works, and it will be surprising!